 · Attachment of upper and bottom heels (not high enough)

 · Decoration and Polishing

 Kolhapuri Chappals were first worn as early as the 13th century.
 Previously known as Kapashi, Paytaan, Kachkadi, Bakkalnali, and Pukari, the name indicated the village where they were made.
 According to one of our tour guide, they were also use by woman to warn men when they came home late or misbehave.
 This is definitely not too far from our chancletas (sandals in Spanish) that are often used by Latinas (moms or grandmas) to threaten kids with if they misbehave (and who knows how many have been thrown at a husband or two as well, Ha-Ha).

 Kolhapur Shopping: Where to buy Kolhapuri Chappals in Kolhapur?

 Kolhapuri Chappal for ladies are pretty much everywhere in Kolhapur City, but best to find quality shops.
 The place we visited was a family generational business (their grandfather was sitting on the floor still making them!).
 Personally, I prefer to support small businesses.
-You can also find Original Kolhapuri Chappal online, but nothing compares with visiting the place where they are really made, interact with the locals and buy them right on the spot directly from the hand of the artist.
+You can also find Original Kolhapuri Chappal online (find comfy women’s flat here), but nothing compares with visiting the place where they are really made, interact with the locals and buy them right on the spot directly from the hand of the artist.
 I truly love to find style and beauty in every culture.
 This is a true example of that.
 With the technology nowadays, you can also find Designer Kolhapuri Chappals with more fancy styles.
 I still prefer the original, neutral colored ones with a small pop of color.
 To me, they are the real deal!